meshcloud/terraform-aws-meshplatform/README.md

     replicatorUser--Trusted Entity with External-id-->meshfedAutomationRole
 ```

-If you're planning to execute the setup manually, one simple way to set up the required providers is by setting up three
+## How to authenticate against the three accounts

-different profiles on your AWS CLI and include those IAM users' access and secret keys in your `~/.aws/credentials` file
+One way to set up authentication is using three different profiles on your AWS CLI and include those IAM users' access and secret keys in your `~/.aws/credentials` file
 as described below.

-You can also of course set up the `aws` providers any other way you like (e.g. using `assume_role`), as long as you
-pass them when calling the meshPlatform module:

 ```hcl
 provider aws {